Leass/rpi-reddcoin-interest-tracker/README.md

 Config file
 -----------

-The script now checks a config file to pick up the user settings for passwords / email settings
+The script now checks a config file to pick up the user settings for passwords / email / reddcoind settings

-**uReddRpc.log**
+**uReddRpc.conf**

 The location of this config file must be specified when launching the script as an argument: